dachcom-digital/pimcore-members/README.md

 ### Assets

 Pure Asset restriction is not supported right now.
-However, Members will install a protected folder called "restricted-assets". all assets placed in this folder are protected from frontend call.
+However, Members will install a protected folder called "restricted-assets". all assets placed in this folder are protected from frontend calls.

 **Get Asset Data**